juanbracho/UT_Module23/readme.md

 • Actual vs. Predicted stock prices.

 • Residual distributions and scatter plots.

 Comparison:

 • Evaluates and compares models to identify strengths and weaknesses.

 5. Iterative Refinement

 • Incorporates findings from evaluations to refine feature engineering and hyperparameters for improved performance.

 • Saves trained models and scalers for deployment or further testing.

 ## Data Exploration Phase
 ### Data Retrieval
 Sources:
-• Historical stock price data is retrieved from Yahoo Finance using the yfinance Python library...
+• Historical stock price data is retrieved from Yahoo Finance using the yfinance Python library.

+• Stocks included in the analysis are selected for their market relevance, such as Exxon Mobil (XOM), Chevron (CVX), and others.

+Methods:

+• A Python script automates data fetching, using API calls to Yahoo Finance for daily stock price details, including Adj Close, Volume, and other financial metrics.

+• Data is downloaded in batches for each ticker and company, ensuring completeness and consistency.

+2. Database Design

+	Database Type:

+	• SQLite database was chosen for its simplicity and efficient handling of structured data.

+	Schema:

+	• The database contains a single table for raw stock data with the following columns:

+	Date:

+	• Date of the stock price.

+	Ticker:

+	• Stock ticker symbol (e.g., XOM for Exxon Mobil).

+	Adj Close:

+	• Adjusted closing price of the stock.

+	Volume:

+	• Number of shares traded.

+	Company:

+	• Full name of the company.

+	• Another table, processed_stocks, stores cleaned and preprocessed data, ready for analysis.

+	• Advantages: The SQLite database enables rapid queries and facilitates seamless integration with data analysis workflows.

+3. Data Processing

+	Data Cleaning:

+	• Missing values in critical fields (e.g., Adj Close) are removed.

+	• Non-numeric values in price columns are coerced into numeric types, with errors handled gracefully.

+	Feature Engineering:

+	• Added features include:	Moving Averages:

+		•	 7-day and 14-day moving averages to smooth out price fluctuations.

+	Volatility:

+	• Captures daily price variations.

+	Lagged Features:

+	• Previous day’s (Lag_1, Lag_2, etc.) stock prices are included for predictive modeling.

+	Storage:

+	• The cleaned and engineered dataset is saved back into the SQLite database under a new table, processed_stocks.

 ## Analysis Phase
 ### Machine Learning Models
 LSTM (Long Short-Term Memory)

 Purpose:

 • Time-series model designed to capture sequential dependencies in stock price movements...

 ## Technologies
 Programming Languages

 • Python: Primary language for data analysis, machine learning, and automation...

 ## Summary of Model Performance